JialeCao001/SipMask/README.md

 - Please note that the implemented FCOS in mmdetection is a slightly worse than that in maskrcnn-benchmark.

 ## SipMask-VIS (video instance segmentation)
-This code is an implementation for video instance segmenation based on [mmdetection](https://github.com/open-mmlab/mmdetection).
-If you want to use this code for video instance segmentation, please download the coresponding folder SipMask-VIS and refer to [INSTALL.md](SipMask-VIS/INSTALL.md) for installation.
+- This project is an implementation for video instance segmenation based on [mmdetection](https://github.com/open-mmlab/mmdetection).
+- Please use [SipMask-VIS](SipMask-VIS/) and refer to [INSTALL.md](SipMask-VIS/INSTALL.md) for installation.
-I use pytorch1.1.0, cuda9.0/10.0, and mmcv0.4.3.
+- I use pytorch1.1.0, cuda9.0/10.0, and mmcv0.2.1.

 Please note that, to run YouTube-VIS dataset like [MaskTrackRCNN](https://github.com/youtubevos/MaskTrackRCNN), install the cocoapi for youtube-vis instead of installing the original cocoapi for coco as follows.
 ```shell